stormqloud/kazoo-tgbbok/cccp.md

 * Adventures with Calling Card Callback Platform
   * High level overview.
-    * This module operates in a very uesful but uncommon way in Kazoo.
+    * This module operates in a very useful but uncommon way in Kazoo.
+      * This has cluster level elements and account level elements
     * You take 2 DID's and make them *CLUSTER WIDE* for CCCP.
      * One DID is for Callback
      * One DID is for Dialthrough/DISA